microsoft/do-client/snapcraft-options/ubuntu-snap.md

 ## Connecting to Other Snaps

-- Snapcraft allows communication between different snaps by using a content interface to handle connections with the purpose share code and data between them.
+- Snapcraft allows communication between different snaps by using a content interface to handle connections with the purpose of sharing code and data between them.
 These connections are composed by plugs and slots, where a slot is the producer snap and the plug is the consumer snap.

 - For the SDK test snap to work, the plugs and slots must be connected.
 Run the **connect-snaps.sh** script after both snaps are installed.
 - The connections can be listed using this command: